lenniecottrell/lenniecottrell.github.io/_posts/2022-05-28-100DaysOfCode-Round-2.md

 layout: post
 title: #100DaysOfCode Round 2
 ---
-# 100 Days Of Code - Round 2

 After my bootcamp but before my first full-time tech job at [Optimizely](www.optimizely.com), I used the #100DaysOfCode challenge to motivate myself and ensure consistency with my learning.
 It was incredibly helpful and [I learned a lot](https://lenniecottrell.github.io/Reflections-on-100DaysOfCode/).
 I've been a support engineer for a little over a year now and I still have my sights set on a developer job, so it's time for another round of #100DaysOfCode.